leap-stc/leap-stc.github.io/book/leap-pangeo/tutorial.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RKXWxtNqWKw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How can I get access to the Hub
+Only LEAP members will be able to access the hub.
+Please [become a member](users.membership.apply) and make sure you accept the [invitation on github](users.membership.invite) before proceeding

 ## Hub Usage

 This is a rough and ready guide to using the Hub.